top of page

 Pillowcases

-OMQG is currently accepting pillowcases that will be donated to the Orlando Union Rescue Mission that offers services to help the homeless get back on their feet.
-Instructions for making “burrito-style pillowcases” and other methods are available online and any sewing method is acceptable.
+Orlando MQG is currently accepting pillowcases that will be donated to the Orlando Union Rescue Mission which offers services to help the homeless get back on their feet.
+Instructions for making “burrito-style pillowcases” and other methods are available online, and any sewing method is acceptable.

 Taggies

 Taggies help the babies in the Neonatal Intensive Care Unit (NICU) at Winnie Palmer Hospital bond with their parents by familiarizing them with the parents’ scent.
 Taggies go home with the babies when they leave the hospital.
 Kits containing flannel and ribbon, as well as sewing instructions, are available for members to pick up at guild meetings.
-You may also use your own supplies.
-Follow the link below for instructions.
+Should you wish to provide your own flannel and ribbons instead of the kits which are provided, please follow the link below for instructions.

 Fabric Drawstring Bags

-Guild members should also feel free to continue to sew fabric drawstring bags.
+Guild members also should feel free to continue to sew fabric drawstring bags.
 These are donated to Legal Aid and then provided to adolescents aging out of foster care to allow them to keep their possessions in something nicer than a plastic garbage bag.
-Should you wish to sew these, a variety of instructions for them can be found on the internet.
+Should you wish to sew these, a variety of instructions for bags can be found on the internet.

 bottom of page